Code-Institute-Submissions/SnapCards/README.md

     winningSound.play();
 }

-// Game Over track, runs stopmusic funciton and plays gameover track gameOver = () => {
+// Game Over track, runs stopmusic function and plays game over track gameOver = () => {
     stopMusic();
     gameOverSound.play();
 }

 ````
 The StartGame Function below Initialises the game and declares the variables to these values.
-THe comments below indicate each.
+The comments below indicate each.

 ````
 // StartGame Function -- On starting setup these variables to these values